ramihsn/interview-prep/README.md

 - Frontend built with Vue 3 and styled with Tailwind CSS and daisyUI.
 - Backend developed with FastAPI, utilizing SQLAlchemy and SQLite for data persistence.
 - Dockerized services for simplified setup and deployment.
-- Centralized logging with Loki and Promtail for streamlined debugging and monitoring.
+- Centralized logging with Loki for streamlined debugging and monitoring.

 ---